Rates, Payments & Policies

 East Asian medicine is not a substitute for biomedicine.

-It is a different approach which can offer support in different ways.
+It is a different approach which can offer support in different way.

 • According to the World Health Organization, acupuncture can alleviate symptoms of the following concerns: